Monday, July 17, 2023

 THE CATHEDRAL - #14 IN TOP FILMS OF 2022

 Notes on an Appearance arthouse-indie wunderkind Ricky d'Ambrose skips making his crossover Jaws and skips straight to The Fabelmans.
-It feels a bit like a premature firing of a gun, and considering d'Ambrose attests to having a full-blown epic in script form reduce to its bare essentials in keeping with his instincts and first feature adds to this feeling like a film made as a prediction of a career and shrinking back from the challenge.
+It feels a bit like a premature firing of a gun, and considering d'Ambrose attests to having a full-blown epic in script form before reducing it to its bare essentials, in keeping with his instincts shown in his first feature, adds to this feeling like a film made as a prediction of a career and shrinking back from the challenge sans headlong rush into Spielbergian or Daviesian reflexive mythology.
 Thankfully, this leap involves far less personal failings and ruing the day than Nate Parker's The Birth of a Nation.

 PINOCCHIO